-The first issue is now online.
+The second issue is now online.
 It is free and open access.

 Feminist Dissent, Number 1, 2016: